Table of Contents

-Talk about your challenges, mini victories, and then more challenges.
+- Challenges: Talk about your challenges, mini-victories, and more.

-Talk about the future you imagine for yourself and share the new routine you’ve always dreamed of having.
-Bring out how much contrast there is between your old and your new routines.
+- New routine: Talk about the future you imagine and share the new routine you’ve always dreamed of.
+Bring out the contrast between your old and your new routines.

 Sit down in front of your computer and let your fingers dance!

 3) What to write in an essay, exactly